Learn English with Quirks & Quarks

 • ☐ ☐ ☐ state-of-the-art [adj] - modern technology

-• ☐ ☐ ☐ jungle canopy [n] - top of the jungle
+• ☐ ☐ ☐ the jungle canopy [n] - the top of the jungle, the tops of the trees

-• ☐ ☐ ☐ sprawling [adj] - wide / large
+• ☐ ☐ ☐ sprawling [adj] - wide, large

-• ☐ ☐ ☐ metropolis [n] - big city
+• ☐ ☐ ☐ a metropolis [n] - a big city

-• ☐ ☐ ☐ harrowing [adj] - dangerous / upsetting
+• ☐ ☐ ☐ harrowing [adj] - dangerous, upsetting

-• ☐ ☐ ☐ Cortez [p] - a famous Spanish conquistador from the 1500s
+• ☐ ☐ ☐ Cortez [n] - a famous Spanish conquistador from the 1500s

 • ☐ ☐ ☐ chronicle [v] - tell a story